Rubber and Elastomer Molding Services Information

 Natural rubber materials include:

 Polyisoprene, also known as gum rubber, is a common organic compound with the formula CH2=C(CH3)CH=CH2.
-It is a mixture of latex and other organic compounds and is commonly used as the building block for many synthetic rubber and elastomer materials.
+It is a mixture of latex and other organic compounds and is commonly used as the building block for many synthetic rubber and elastomer material.

 Latex is a colloidal sap produced by the Para rubber tree.
 Latex is often used in the medical industry, or for protection against liquids and other chemicals.
 Garments made of Latex are often disposable.